Information Architecture for the Website Redesign for an Animal Association

 My Role

-Experience designer on a team that included a project lead, project manager, visual designer, and business analyst.
+Experience designer on a team that included a project lead, a project manager, a visual designer, and a business analyst.

 UX Methods